ArneBouillon/pintopt/README.md

 This implementation contains both the ParaOpt and ParaDiag algorithms to perform parallel-in-time (PinT) optimal control.
-Detailed documentation can be found in the M-files of the methods themselves, as well as in the thesis which this code accompanies.
+Detailed documentation can be found in the M-files of the methods themselves, as well as in Appendix C of the thesis which this code accompanies.

 ## ParaDiag: Solving the all-at-once system with circulant preconditioners
 [The `paradiag` function](paradiag.m) uses the ParaDiag method for solving